Sophisss/OpenSearch/Machine Learning/README.md

 }
 ```

-✅ *This enables the use of ML models and agents even without dedicated ML nodes.*
+✅ *This enables the use of ML models and agents even without dedicated ML nodes.
+And also solves a known circuit breaker issue*

-### 3. Register the Hugging Face Embedding Model
+### 2. Register the Hugging Face Embedding Model

 ```json
 POST /_plugins/_ml/models/_register